amauryplayero/Reddit-API/README.md

 # Getting Started with Create React App

-This project can be run by forking the repo, and then typing npm i on your console, then npm start.
+This project can be run by forking the repo, and then typing npm i on your main directory to install all dependencies, then npm start.

-## Available Scripts